Priority: - Control

 - Common tansy if consumed by dairy cattle has been found to produce an unpleasant milk.

-Dense patches will displace native vegetation.
+Dense patches of common tansy will displace native vegetation.

 - Mowing has the potential to reduce seed production, but will require repetition.
 It is most successful before flowering in July.